Jerrylum/CryptoExpress-Portal/README.md

 Upon creation, both created address/courier are stored in the internal database and can be made public by sharing them without the private key via chaincode, making them accessible to all entities in the blockchain network.

-When constructing a route proposal, the address and courier are selected from the courier list (for transport) and address book (for stop).
+When constructing a route proposal, the address and courier are selected from the courier book (for transport) and address book (for stop).
 The proposal then needs to be signed with the corresponding private key to confirm acknowledgment of the route by the corresponding company, which owns the set of private keys of the involved addresses and couriers.
 This ensures secure and authenticated agreement and consensus with the route's details, facilitating the identification and verification of couriers and addresses within the system.

-### Address Book & Courier List
+### Address & Courier Book

-The Address Book and Courier List are comprehensive collections encompassing internal and external entities.
+The Address and Courier Book are comprehensive collections encompassing internal and external entities.

 Internal entities, whether addresses or couriers, are retrieved from an internal database and must be accompanied by a private key for ownership verification and signing.